Decreasing Term Insurance vs Level Term Insurance

 Private Mortgage Insurance

-Before we get into the specifics of mortgage life insurance, let me clear the air.
-Mortgage protection insurance is not Private Mortgage Insurance (PMI).
+Before we get into the specifics of mortgage life insurance it is important to realize that mortgage protection insurance is not Private Mortgage Insurance (PMI).

 PMI is required when a home buyer does not have the 20% down payment required by the lender.
 The PMI is insurance for the lender.
 If the borrower defaults on the loan the PMI allows the lender to still get paid.
 You and your family, however, receive nothing.